They Care When You Cease

 To: After Your Last Breath

 In matters of death, we’re pretty much inexperienced.
 That’s good; we want to keep it that way.
 And when it strikes, it’s always breaking news, at least to those close by.
-Being distracted is no excuse; while some ponder; others keep on walking.
+We all get there and being distracted is no excuse.
+While some ponder; others keep on walking.

 The business of death, though, demands timing and compassion.
 Just ask Peter Stefan, who’s been burying the undesired for ages.
 Or the Thompson sisters, whose funeral home doubles as a black history vault.
 And Isaiah Owen, cosmetologist for the deceased.

-What they do takes precedence over your latest witty tweet, and it’s more meaningful than your life coaching lessons.
-So, bid your time before your own autopsy, but pay respects to those who move in when others avert their eyes.
+What they do takes precedence over your latest tweet and holds more meaning than your life-coaching lessons.
+So, bid your time before your autopsy but pay respects to those who move in when others avert their eyes.
 For they do so with the dignity death rarely grants anyone.

 To many, it’s an unsavory topic, unworthy talking about.
 Too morbid, or pointless, they say.
 But to those left standing, making sure those laying on their backs still got their good looks may be a debt paid forward.
 And that’s when Peter, Lynda and Vicki, and Isaiah work their magic.

 THE UNDERTAKER OF THE REJECTED